 If you'd like to discuss pros and cons or options for virtual career fairs or virtual hiring events, we'd love to hear from you.
 Please don't hesitate to contact us today to learn more.

-[This blog post was originally published on November , 2017 by Melissa Van Dyke.
-It was updated on March 12, 2020 by Adriana Kevill]
+[This blog post was originally published in November 2017 by Melissa Van Dyke.
+It was updated by Adriana Kevill on April 7, 2020.]

 Want more recruitment marketing resources to help you navigate the COVID-19 outbreak?
 Check out our information hub.